MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 - The first factor completed with Entra ID <!---completed with a built-in method in Entra ID?--->
 - The second factor completed with the EAM

-That combination satisfies the MFA requirement for two or more types of methods from *something you know*, *something you have*, and *something you are*.
+That validates the MFA requirement for two or more types of methods from *something you know*, *something you have*, and *something you are*.

 EAMs are implemented on top of Open ID Connect (OIDC).
 This implementation requires at least three publicly facing endpoints: